bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/office.md

 - Buy tea and throw party.
 You should always use this option.
 Writing script to automate them is very easy.
 - Assign Intern.
 Many people throw around the ratio 1/9 as the way to counter the drop of energy/morale.
 You can only use that ratio when your corporation/division works fine.
 If it does not, there is a penalty multiplier (0.001).
 In this case, you need to use 1/6.
-- Buy 2 researches: AutoBrew and AutoPartyManager.
+- Buy 2 research upgrades: AutoBrew and AutoPartyManager.
 They keep energy/morale at maximum value.
 However, you should never buy them.
-It's always better to spend your RP on other useful researches or just stock up on RP.
+It's always better to spend your RP on other useful research upgrades or just stock up on RP.

 `AvgEnergy` and `AvgMorale` are increased by a randomized amount when we hire new employee.